Chandan9898Kumar/maching_coding/src/ResumeBasedQuestion/README.md

   Optimize images and videos (e.g., use next-gen formats like WebP).
   Ensure that critical resources are loaded quickly.
   Improve server response times and leverage lazy loading for offscreen images.
+  Don't lazy load LCP element, use eager instead.
 ```

 3. `Total Blocking Time (TBT):`

 a.
-Measures the total time between FCP and Time to Interactive where the main thread was blocked
+Measures the total time between FCP and Time to Interactive( TTI )where the main thread was blocked for more than 50ms, preventing user interactions.

 b.
 Target: Under 200 milliseconds